phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 // passed is true
 ```

-The Array.prototype.some() method serves the same function as .erry() except that it returns true if at least one element in this array satisfies the provided testing function signified in the callback.
+The Array.prototype.some() method serves the same function as .every() except that it returns true if at least one element in this array satisfies the provided testing function signified in the callback.

 ```javascript
 arr.filter(callback[, thisArg])